 Serato DJ Tutorial For Beginners

-Whether you decide to start on a Pioneer DDJ SB3, a Numark Mixtrack Pro or a Roland DJ 808, the essentials to get started in Serato DJ Lite or Serato DJ Pro remain the same.
-Today we look at the very basics to get you started correctly within the Serato DJ software!
+In this Serato tutorial, we look at the basics to get you up and running with the software.
+Whether you use a Pioneer DJ DDJ-REV1, a Numark Mixtrack Pro or a Roland DJ 808, the essentials to get started in Serato DJ Lite or Serato DJ Pro remain the same.

 Serato DJ Crates

-Serato uses a crate system to store music within its library.
-To create a new crate simply click the New Crate button which looks like this.
-You can rename crates by double-clicking on their names and stack them by dragging one crate onto another.
+Serato DJ uses a crate system to store music in its library.
+To create a new crate, simply click the New Crate button.
+You can rename crates by double-clicking on their names and stack them by dragging one on top of another.
 This creates subcrates which can help with organisation.
-To add music into a crate you can simply navigate to your music within Finder or Windows Explorer and drag it into the crate.
-Alternatively, you can use Serato’s inbuilt navigation by pressing ‘Files’ and dragging the tracks into a crate.
+To add music to a crate, you can simply navigate to your music files with Finder on a Mac or Windows Explorer on a PC and drag them in.
+Alternatively, you can use Serato’s inbuilt navigation system by pressing Files and dragging your chosen tracks into a crate.

 iTunes in Serato DJ

 Using iTunes in Serato couldn’t be easier.
-Simply click the gear icon to access settings, then navigate to library and view settings.
-You will see the “show iTunes library” option.
-Simply check this option to show your iTunes library above the crates section in Serato DJ.
-Please note that Serato will need restarting before any changes made in your iTunes library will show, so don’t add to your playlists in iTunes whilst Serato is running.
+Simply click the gear icon to access Settings, then navigate to Library and View Settings.
+You will see the Show iTunes Library option.
+Simply check this to show your iTunes library above the crates section.
+Serato will need restarting before any changes made in your iTunes library appear, so avoid adding to your playlists in iTunes whilst Serato is running..

-Once your tracks are loaded into your Serato library via any of the above methods you will need to analyse them.
-Analysing the track gives important information about the track such as it’s volume, the BPM and the key it’s in.
-When you play a song for the first time in Serato it will analyse it but this can slow down your workflow as you await the BPM information to be displayed.
-It’s for this reason we recommend you pre analyse your library before any sets.
+Once your tracks are loaded into your Serato library via any of the above methods, you will need to analyse them.
+Analysing a track gives your Serato library important information such as volume, BPM and the key it’s in.
+Track analysis will happen the first time you play a song in Serato DJ; however, this can slow down your workflow as you wait for the BPM information etc, to be displayed.
+For this reason, we recommend you pre-analyse your library before sets.

-Launch Serato without any hardware plugged in to enter preparation mode.
-From here we can select all our tracks from our library by pressing CMD+A on a Mac or CTRL+A on Windows.
-Once all the tracks in our library or crate are highlighted, simply drag them over the Analyse Tracks button and it will begin.
-Once the analyse window has automatically closed you’re ready to plug some decks in and begin DJing!
+Launch Serato DJ without any hardware plugged in to enter Preparation Mode.
+From here, all the tracks in the library can be selected by pressing CMD+A on a Mac or CTRL+A on Windows.
+Once all the tracks in the library or crate are highlighted, simply drag them over the Analyse Tracks button and analysis will begin.
+Once the Analyse window automatically closes, you’re ready to plug in some decks and begin DJing!

 Setting Up Your DJ Controller

-Now your library is set up and ready it’s time to plug in some decks.
-This varies for each different piece of equipment so if you are unsure please check your owners manual.
-However, for the majority of hardware it’s as simple as plugging in your USB cable and if necessary, the power adaptor.
-Once the decks are plugged in and turned on Serato should change view slightly with the on-screen crossfader disappearing.
+Now that your library is set up and ready, it’s time to plug in some decks.
+This varies for each piece of equipment, so if you are unsure please check your owner’s manual.
+However, for the majority of hardware it’s as simple as plugging in your USB cable and, if necessary, the power adaptor.
+Once the decks are plugged in and turned on, Serato should change view slightly with the on-screen crossfader disappearing.

-Now we are all set up and ready to play we just need to connect some speakers to the ‘Master Out’ on the rear of the decks.
-These will vary with the speakers you have and the cables available to you but the vast majority of beginner controllers use red & white RCA connectors which are commonplace with most home grade AV equipment.
+Now that we are all set up and ready to play we need to connect some speakers to the ‘Master Out’ on the rear of the decks.
+The connectors will vary depending on the speakers you have but the vast majority of beginner controllers use red and white RCA connectors which are commonplace with most home-grade AV equipment.

-Now we are fully set up and ready to perform our first mix within Serato DJ!
-Watch below as our DJ tutor Jamie Hartley shows you how to perform your first basic mix within Serato DJ Lite on the Pioneer DDJ SB3 controller.
-If you enjoyed this quick getting started guide and want to learn more make sure to check out our dedicated Serato DJ Beginner course in the link below.
-The best of luck and happy mixing!
+We are now fully set up and ready to perform our first mix in Serato DJ!
+Click here to watch our DJ tutor, Jamie Hartley, show you how to perform your first basic mix within Serato DJ Lite on the Pioneer DJ DDJ-SB3 controller.
+If you enjoyed this quick getting started guide and want to learn more, make sure to check out our dedicated Serato DJ Beginner course in the link below.
+Best of luck and happy mixing!